strangerstudios/pmpro-set-expiration-dates/readme.txt

 1. Change the expiration date on the edit levels and edit discount code pages.

 == Changelog ==
+= .4 =
+* BUG FIX/ENHANCEMENT: Accepting Y1 and M1 in addition to Y and M in dates.

 = .3 =
 * BUG: Fixed bug when using PayPal Standard.
 * BUG: Fixed bug with dates near the end of the month.